MclPio/odin-kittens/README.md

 ```

 -API interface

-Before you continue, make sure you create a new kitten through the html page
+..Before you continue, make sure you create a new kitten through the html page
 ```
 require 'rest-client'
 ```